-Do not use stairways, hallways, or mechanical spaces as storage areas.
-(Reference – Lab Safety Manual Appendix A)
+- Do not use stairways, hallways, or mechanical spaces as storage areas (Refer to Laboratory Safety Manual Appendix A).

-Unlabeled containers and chemical wastes should be disposed of promptly by using appropriate procedures.
-(See Appendix E).
+- Unlabeled containers and chemical wastes should be disposed of promptly by using appropriate procedures (Refer to Laboratory Safety Manual Appendix E).

-Waste should be deposited in appropriate receptacles.
-Custodial services will not collect waste containing improperly packaged waste glass, hazardous chemicals, radioactive materials, or pathological/ pathological waste materials.
+- Waste should be deposited in appropriate receptacles.
+Custodial services will not collect waste containing improperly packaged waste glass, hazardous chemicals, radioactive materials, or pathological/biohazardous waste materials.
 Proper disposal practices for waste glass are described in the WSU Safety Policies and Procedures Manual, Section S4.26.
 Pertinent disposal practices for hazardous chemical wastes are described in Appendix E of this manual.
 Also in this manual, required disposal practices for radioactive wastes are provided in Appendix J and applicable disposal practices for pathological/biohazardous waste materials are presented in Appendix H and Appendix I.